-Empirical studies published between 2002 and 2023 from Google and Google scholar were downloaded using various keywords such as freshwater fish, marine water fish, heavy metals, source, distribution pattern, Accumulation level, and health risk assessment in fish.
+Empirical studies published within the last 20 years from Google and Google scholar were downloaded using various keywords such as freshwater fish, marine water fish, heavy metals, source, distribution pattern, accumulation level, and health risk.
 All the sourced articles were previewed for importance, and those whose only focus was on heavy metals level in water, sediments and those with focus on other aquatic organisms aside from fish were sectioned out.
 The chosen articles were then sectioned as stated by the region to each state to give a regional view of metal concentration and their bioaccumulation level in fish.

-The Concentration of heavy metals in tissues/organs and their health implications on freshwater fishes in major rivers in Nigeria
+The Concentration of heavy metals in tissues/organs and their health implications on freshwater fishes in major rivers in Nigeria.